wjbmattingly/LeetTopic/README.md

 LeetTopic builds upon [Top2Vec](https://github.com/ddangelov/Top2Vec), [BerTopic](https://github.com/MaartenGr/BERTopic) and other transformer-based topic modeling Python libraries.
 Unlike BerTopic and Top2Vec, LeetTopic allows users to control the degree to which outliers are resolved into neighboring topics.

 It also lets you turn any DataFrame into a [Bokeh](https://bokeh.org/) application for exploring your documents and topics.
 As of 0.0.10, LeetTopic also allows users to generate an [Annoy](https://github.com/spotify/annoy) Index as part of the LeetTopic pipeline.
-This allowws users to construct a query their data.
+This allows users to construct a query their data.

 # Installation